rafewenger/cse2122/lecture/cpp-classes.markdown

 is an example of a program using the new version of class *LineSegment*.

-In this version of class *LineSegment*, endpoints are stored in two attributes, *endpoint0* and *endpoint1*.
+In this version of class *LineSegment*, endpoints are stored in two data members, *endpoint0* and *endpoint1*.
 However, it would actually be easier to use an array *endpoint[2]* to store the endpoints.
-Changing the attributes requires changing the code in the member functions *setEndpoint*, *getEndpoint* and *length*.
+Changing the members requires changing the code in the member functions *setEndpoint*, *getEndpoint* and *length*.
 {% highlight cpp %}
 class LineSegment